Post-partum depression: causes and definition

-Unlike the baby blueswhich affects a significant number of women, post-partum depression is an illness that occurs in 10% to 15% of women in France who have given birth, and which will develop more severely over time, requiring specific treatment.
+Unlike the baby blueswhich affects a large number of women, post-partum depression occurs in 10% to 15% of women in France who have given birth, and will develop more severely over time, requiring specific treatment.
 Post-partum depression can also develop as a continuation of the baby blues.

-Women who have already suffered from depression or severe anxiety are at greater risk of developing post-partum depression, although this can affect any mother.
+Women who have already suffered from depression or high anxiety levels are at greater risk of developing post-partum depression, although it can affect any mother.

-What's more, women often find it hard to seek help and tend to s'isolate themselves, feeling guilty for feeling this way when they thought they'd be happy when their baby was born, especially if he or she was wanted.
+What's more, women often find it hard to seek help, and tend to isolate themselves because they feel guilty for feeling this way when they thought they'd feel happiness at the birth of their baby, especially if the baby was wanted.
 They feel like bad mothers.
 Sometimes they also blame it on fatigue.
 Many suffer from this pathology without having spoken to the medical profession.

-However, it's important to identify this pathology so that it can be treated as quickly as possible and early interactions with your baby can be established under the right conditions.
+However, it is important to recognize this pathology so as to be able to treat it as quickly as possible and create early interactions with your baby under the right conditions.

 What are the symptoms of post-partum depression?

 The symptoms of post-partum depression are well-known and numerous.
-They are often similar to any other depression, except that they are associated with the baby.
-They can be :
+They are often similar to any other depression, except that they are more associated with the baby.
+They can include

 • Intense, long-lasting sadness